jaller698/Comment.nvim/README.md

 <h1 align="center">// Comment.nvim </h1>
 <p align="center"><sup>⚡ Smart and Powerful commenting plugin for neovim ⚡</sup></p>

+> Fork notice: this repository is a fork of [numToStr/Comment.nvim](https://github.com/numToStr/Comment.nvim).
+> The original repository is no longer maintained, and since a annoying nil error was not fixed for a long time, I decided to fork it and maintain it myself.

 ![Comment.nvim](https://user-images.githubusercontent.com/42532967/136532939-926a8350-84b7-4e78-b045-fe21b5947388.gif "Commenting go brrrr")

 ### ✨ Features